ReactiveX/RxJava/README.md

   .blockingSubscribe(System.out::println);
 ```

-Practically, paralellism in RxJava means running independent flows and merging their results back into a single flow.
+Practically, parallelism in RxJava means running independent flows and merging their results back into a single flow.
 The operator `flatMap` does this by first mapping each number from 1 to 10 into its own individual `Flowable`, runs them and merges the computed squares.

 Note, however, that `flatMap` doesn't guarantee any order and the end result from the inner flows may end up interleaved.
 There are alternative operators: